vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 - Limit cluster administrator access for workload clusters to the appropriate set of users.
 For example, provide access to users who are responsible for managing infrastructure and platform resources in your organization, but not to application developers.
 - Connect to an [identity provider](https://csrc.nist.gov/glossary/term/identity_provider) to manage the user identities allowed to access cluster resources instead of relying on administrator-generated `kubeconfig` files.

-## Monitoring, Logging and Observability
+## Monitoring, Logging, and Observability

-Understanding what’s going on at any given moment across so many deployments in all locations is a daunting task.
+Understanding what’s going on at any given moment across so many deployments in all sites is a daunting task.
 From physical infrastructure to applications to network and everything in between really requires a single pane of glass for it all with drill down and alerting.
 To do this reliably, you must consider the quality of the network over which metrics and filtered logs get shipped out over.
 In some cases this information can’t tolerate much or any lost data.

 ### Monitoring and Observability